dmitrievav/dns-endpoint-operator/README.md

 ## Overview

-`dns-endpoint-operator` is a service that helps you automatically create and update endpointss, assosiated with external kubernetes services, by periodically resolving a given DNS name to a list of IPs.
+`dns-endpoint-operator` is a service that helps you automatically create and update endpoints, assosiated with external kubernetes services, by periodically resolving a given DNS name to a list of IPs.

 It is build using operator SDK `operator-sdk` and introduces a new CRD: `kind: DnsEndpoint`